bobby569/CS252WebApp/README.md

 ### Technology and service will be using:

-MERN (MongoDB, Express, React, Node.js) Stack, Redux, mLab, Heroku
+MERN (MongoDB, Express, React, Node.js) Stack, mLab, Heroku